ZZZEPOCHE/sovereign-track-reference/README.md

       └─────────────────────────────── Centralized Heavy Alignment
-                                      (High scale, low external) ────────────────────────────────────────────────────────────────────► Low External Governance                                 High Scale / Adoption

-Time: April 2026 ────────────────────────────────→ 2028
-Steerable Layer Emergence Note: Advances in activation steering and inference-time mode switching may enable hybrid architectures, yet the Sovereign Track retains its distinct value as a stable, operator-controlled pole for forensic, red-team, and high-integrity use cases.
-Emerging steerable techniques may allow temporary bridging, but any hybrid must still preserve the outer tamper-evident layer and operator override as non-negotiable invariants to avoid gradual drift into the centralized quadrant
+                                      (High scale, low external) ────────────────────────────────────────────────────────────────────► Low External Governance                                 High Scale / AdoptionTime: April 2026 ────────────────────────────────→ 2028Steerable Layer Emergence Note: Advances in activation steering and inference-time mode switching may enable hybrid architectures, yet the Sovereign Track retains its distinct value as a stable, operator-controlled pole for forensic, red-team, and high-integrity use cases.
+Emerging steerable techniques may allow temporary bridging, but any hybrid must still preserve the outer tamper-evident layer and operator override as non-negotiable invariants to avoid gradual drift into the centralized quadrant.

 **Evaluation Matrices**